gasparka/pyha/docs/intro.rst

 Introduction
 ============

+.. warning:: Most of this is outdated, i am currently working on the first release.

 Essentially this is a Python to VHDL converter, with a specific focus on implementing DSP systems.

 Main features: